 Location, location, location.

 The Cades Cove Campground is popular because it is close to Cades Cove and the 11-mile Cades Cove Loop Road, two of the most popular spots in the Smokies.

 You can stage an entire vacation around the Cove with hiking, horseback riding, hayrides, bicycling and more.

 And the mountain scenery in the Cove is bar-none.

-Cades Cove also offers excellent wildlife viewing opportunities.
-Wildlife sightings commonly reported in the area include:
+Overall, Cades Cove is known for offering excellent wildlife viewing opportunities.
+Wildlife sightings commonly reported in the area also include: